 Mofoluke also underestimated the value in the amount of awards she had received over the years for her business.
 Being recognised as one of the women leading innovative companies in Nigeria, being interviewed by tech publications, volunteering to encourage young BAME girls to consider a career in tech, winning many awards for her business as well as being nominated for international awards all showed her impact and potential leading talent.

-In a matter of weeks, Mofoluke worked very hard to present a different set of documents, restructured her application, redrafted her personal statement to make it clear that she had examples of innovation, significant impact and potential leadership in both the Nigerian and the UK tech sector.
-The initial feedback from the Assessors were invaluable in helping her restructure her application and forced her to focus on meeting the strict criteria.
+In a matter of weeks, Mofoluke and I worked very hard on her 2nd application for the Stage 1 Global Talent Visa endorsement application and presented a different set of documents, we restructured her application, redrafted her personal statement to make it clear that she had examples of innovation, significant impact and potential leadership in both the Nigerian and the UK tech sector.
+The initial feedback from Tech Nation’s Assessors were invaluable in helping her restructure her application and forced her to focus on meeting the strict criteria.

-Mofoluke felt so much pressure submitting the application on time and she submitted just before Christmas.
-After what seemed like an eternity, she received a successful result just before her current visa in the UK expired.
-While Mofoluke still had to leave the country and go home to apply for her Stage 2 visa application, knowing that she would be back in the UK to continue her start up and add value to the UK tech sector for the next 5 years made this intense process, the emotional journey and uncertainty about her future in the UK all the more worth it.
+Mofoluke felt so much pressure submitting the Stage 1 endorsement application on time and the second time around.
+She finally submitted just before Christmas 2019.
+After what seemed like an eternity, she was deemed by Tech Nation’s assessors that she had exceptional promise!!
+Mofoluke received this good news just before her current visa in the UK expired.
+While Mofoluke still had to leave the country and go home to apply for her Stage 2 Global Talent Visa application, knowing that she was successfully endorsed with exceptional promise meant that she would be back in the UK to continue her start up and add value to the UK tech sector for the next 5 years made this intense process, the emotional journey and uncertainty about her future in the UK all the more worth it.
 Because now her future of living in London and the UK is certain.

 I absolutely loved receiving the long awaited message from Mofoluke to say: